Autocomplete Element

-A CMS-capable dropdown UI that makes it easier to pick from longer lists.
+A CMS-capable dropdown UI that makes it easier to navigate & choose items from longer lists.

 Autocomplete, or predictive input, is a popular UX pattern that helps users navigate lists of options.
 In general it consists of two parts;